-What It's Like To Be Undocumented & Lose Your Job In The Coronavirus Pandemic
+What It's Like To Be Undocumented & Unemployed In The Coronavirus Pandemic

 "I have no work now.
 At first, I wasn’t really worried what would happen to my work.
 But then, one of my clients called to say, 'Please don’t come to clean my home, I don’t want anybody in my house because I’m very scared about the coronavirus.'
 I thought maybe some people would be worried, but I didn’t think it would change everything.
 That was on a Friday.
 Then on Monday, I had another cancellation, and that continued until now where I don’t have any work.

 "One of my most difficult experiences was the cancellation of one client whose home I have cleaned for 15 years.
 His son called me and left a message saying they didn’t have money to pay me anymore.
-I’ve been with his father for 15 years, and I took care of him as though he was my father, and then one day I’m just gone with a message on my phone.
+I’ve worked with his father for 15 years, and I took care of him as though he was my father, and then one day I’m just gone with a message on my phone.
 Now I have no clients left, and I have to pay rent and bills and buy food, but I don’t know how."

 How does being undocumented impact you in the face of coronavirus?